csalzano/power-boost-for-gravity-forms/readme.txt

 8. Screenshot of the form editor.
 An arrow points to an HTML field's content containing merge tags of fields from previous pages.

 == Changelog ==

+= 3.0.2 =
+* [Fixed] Adds support for PHP 7.2 by fixing syntax errors around commas after final function parameters.
+* [Fixed] Bug fix when linking users to redirect-type confirmations after using the Replace Forms feature.
+* [Fixed] No longer writes a form .json file when the plugin is activated if a form's file already exists and does not need updating.

 = 3.0.1 =
 * [Fixed] Fixes a bug when loading a form JSON file on the Local JSON tab.
 Now explicity casts a form ID as an integer.